Shoppers find deals at Sears Canada liquidation sales underwhelming - Red Deer Advocate

 TORONTO — Sears Canada began its liquidation sales at its remaining stores across the country Thursday, but many shoppers found the deals to be underwhelming.

-Discounts are available on all Sears’s own brands, including Kenmore, as well as brand name men’s and women’s apparel, and a variety of other categories including home decor, toys, furniture, and major appliances.
+Sears Canada gift cards will be honoured throughout the sale, but the company stopped honouring extended warranties as of Wednesday.

-“Selected fixtures, furnishings and equipment in the closing stores will also be for sale,” said the joint-venture group.
+“It’s rather sad.
+Sears could always be counted on to be a good competitor, and certainly I think the Kenmore brand is very reliable, and has been a staple in the Canadian market.
+It’s going to be a loss,” said shopper Karen Ottmann.

-Sears Canada gift cards will be honoured throughout the sale as well, the group said.
-However, Sears Canada stopped honouring extended warranties as of Wednesday.
+At the Toronto Fairview Mall location, the appliance department was among the busiest, with many shoppers picking up vaccuums, microwaves, blenders and other kitchen equipment.

 Liquidation sales at 49 Sears Hometown stores were expected to start Thursday, or sometime soon, but discounts there will vary, according to Sears Canada spokesman Joel Shaffer.